jcb91/IPython-notebook-extensions-wiki/Home-2.x.md

 _Note_: Be careful not to include the `.js` file extension in the extension name.

-## 2. Activating an extension
+## 2. Enabling an extension

-*Activating*, or *enabling* an extension means configuring things such that the extension loads automatically for every notebook.
+*Enabling* an extension means configuring things such that the extension loads automatically for every notebook.
 In Ipython 2.x, if you want an extension to be always loaded, you need to call it in your local `custom.js` file.
 First locate your profile directory: